jaxor24/jsolve/README.md

 # jsolve
 ### Overview
-My goal is to implement an LP solver of increasing complexity, and test out modern C++ features.
+My goal is to implement an LP solver that can solve all the NETLIB models.
+This will be done by layering in complexity, while testing modern C++ features.

 There are many variations of the algorithm.
 My plan is: